RCastTX/BellaBeatsCaseStudy.github.io/README.md

 How can Bellabeat improve its smart devices by identifying consumer trends and implementing solid marketing strategies for Bellabeat Ivy Health Tracker?

 # BigQuery Import Process
-Had a problem importing certain .csv files into BigQuery since the format for the datetime in the files was incorrect.
-I wrote a Python code to correct all datetime columns to the right format.
-Having to convert 14 .csv files to the proper format is why in the code you will see *'column_name'* which I would replace with the correct column name for that table.
-Also didn't want to show the exact file path on my computer, so I put *'/path/to/table/being/formatted.csv'*
+I had a problem importing certain .csv files into BigQuery since the format for the datetime in the files was incorrect.
+I wrote Python code to correct all datetime columns to the right format of (yyyy/dd/mm hh:mm:ss UTC).
+Having to convert fourteen .csv files to the proper format is why you will see *' column_name'* in the code, which I would replace with the correct column name for that table.
+Also, I didn't want to show the exact file path on my computer, so I put *'/path/to/table/being/formatted.csv'*

 # Python code for datetime conversion
 ```python